flyingark/shock_wiki_2018/README.md

 ## Identify Shock
 The raw data of shock is from Ruihan's code.
 Ruihan has provided [a fairly detailed explanation](https://github.com/dlwrh/wiki-shock-analysis), so I just briefly summarize what to do for replication.
 To identify the shock,
   1. run [suggest.py](https://github.com/dlwrh/wiki-shock-analysis/blob/master/code/suggest.py), [suggestions_analysis.py](https://github.com/dlwrh/wiki-shock-analysis/blob/master/code/suggestions_analysis.py) and [get_trends.py](https://github.com/dlwrh/wiki-shock-analysis/blob/master/code/get_trends.py).
 The output is a tsv file that records the trends
-  2. Process the monthly level trends with `read_trends.py` and `identify_shock_trends.R`.
+  2. Process the monthly level trends with [read_trends.py](https://github.com/flyingark/shock_wiki_2018/blob/master/read_trends.py) and [identify_shock_trends.R](https://github.com/flyingark/shock_wiki_2018/blob/master/identify_shock_trends.R).
+This will generate a new `trends_data.csv`
-  2. Process the output from 1 with `identify_shock_trends.R`.
+  3. run [get_daily_trends.py](https://github.com/dlwrh/wiki-shock-analysis/blob/master/code/get_daily_trends.py).
+This script requires `trends_data.csv` and retrieves daily-level trends.
-  3. Step 2 identifies the month in which the shock takes place.
+  4. Step 2 identifies the month in which the shock takes place.
 Rerun Ruihan's code to fetch the shock data at the daily level.
   4. The day on which the highest shock level is observed is the date of shock.

 ## Article history file